| Introduction| Research interests | Related activities | Postgraduate research | Key publications |

 The University of Hong Kong, Pokfulam Road, Hong Kong, China

 Prof. Sadovy joined The University of Hong Kong in 1993 after five years as Director of the Fisheries Research Laboratory of the government of Puerto Rico and then as biologist with the Caribbean Fishery Management Council of the National Marine Fisheries Service (NOAA, USA).
 She was previously based at the Marine Science Department of the University of Puerto Rico.
-Current teaching activities emphasize the biology, fisheries and conservation of fishes.
-Courses coordinated include Fish Biology, Conservation Ecology, Fisheries and Mariculture at the undergraduate level and teaching in other courses including Environmental Management for postgraduates.
+Current teaching activities emphasize the biology, fisheries management and conservation of fishes.
+Courses taught and for coordinated include Fish & Fisheries, Conservation Ecology, Evolutionary Diversity, Marine Heritage and Conservation Science in Practice at the undergraduate level.
 From February - July, 2007, she was head of Department just prior its integration into the School of Biological Sciences.
+She is currently Chair of the Science Faculty Board.

 Return to the Index

-Principal research interests involve the biology and conservation of marine fishes, with particular emphasis on the biology of groupers (Serranidae), and other reef fishes vulnerable to fishery exploitation.
-Investigations of trade in live tropical food and ornamental fishes, both locally and regionally, complement and direct these interests as does the more theoretical issue of the risk of endangerment to marine pelagic spawning species from fishing, in general.
-Field and laboratory-based research involve studies on reproduction, including sex differentiation, maturation and gonadal development, age and growth and the impacts of fishing in relation to reproductive biology, and effective managment for threatened species.
-Yvonne has an interest in public education on marine conservation issues.
+Principal research interests involve the biology and conservation of marine fishes, with particular emphasis on the groupers (Serranidae), and other reef fishes vulnerable to fishery exploitation.
+Investigations of trade in live tropical food and ornamental fishes, locally, regionally and globally, complement and direct these interests as does the theoretical issue of the risk of endangerment to marine pelagic spawning species from fishing, in general.
+Field and laboratory-based research involve studies on reproduction, including sex differentiation, maturation and gonadal development, age and growth, the impacts of fishing in relation to reproductive biology, and effective managment for threatened species.
+Yvonne has a keen interest in public education on marine conservation issues.

 Recent an ongoing research includes development of scientific model for sustainable exports of the Napoleon wrasse (Cheilinus undulatus) in relation to its CITES (Appendix II) listing and its role in the live reef food fish trade, and monitoring for management effectiveness (http://www.fao.org/docrep/012/a1237e/a1237e00.htm).
-Development of scientific protocols for documenting and monitoring fished and unfished grouper spawning aggregations in the Pacific and Caribbean.
+Development of scientific protocols for documenting and monitoring fished and unfished grouper spawning aggregations in the Pacific and Caribbean and management of thelive fish trade in SE Asia.

-Left: E. fucogutattus , the camouflage grouper.
+Left: E. polyphekadion , the camouflage grouper.
 Highly valued for food.
 (Photo: George Mitcheson)

-Right: E. striatus , the Nassau grouper gather to spawn in Belize.
-(Photo: Enric Sala)
+Left: E. striatus , the Nassau grouper gather to spawn in Belize.
+(Photo: Enric Sala) Left: Cheilinus undulatus - can be approached closely when not fished.
+(Photo: George Mitcheson)

 Return to the Index

-SCRFA: Her work as the Director of the Society for the Conservation of Reef Fish Aggregations (SCRFA) seeks to conserve and manage spawning aggregations globally in recognition of their high vulnerability to exploitation.
+SCRFA: Her work as the Director of the Science and Conservation of Reef Fish Aggregations (SCRFA) seeks to conserve and manage spawning aggregations globally in recognition of their high vulnerability to exploitation.
 The first book dedicated to spawning aggregations has just been released, co-edited with Dr. Pat Colin of the Coral Reef Research Foundation, Palau.

 Spawning for Survival: 2 and a half minutes documentary for Spawning Aggregations -- Download Quicktime 7 here